ofallzei/TABS-Arena/README.txt

 a player has to win by 2 points over the opponent to win the game.
 When buying any units from the game,make sure to buy from the rebalanced faction I created
 (find in workshop searching "Fallz" if you dont have it already).Finally last thing you should know is there is a save feature if you cant finish a game up, make sure to save the game and you can always load it back up, or delete any old saved games.
-Also when saving a game, make sure to also save in the game itself on TABS as top left there is a save battle feature and make sure to name it, and have the option "save friendly units" enabled.
+Also when saving a game, make sure to also save in the game itself on TABS as top left there is a save battle feature, make sure to name it and have the option "save friendly units" enabled.